Revised: June 2021

 What is a chakra?
 And how are they formed?
 Follow nature.
 Observe a caterpillar’s cocoon.
 Such a cocoon is formed of a single strand of silk, continually wrapped about the caterpillar.
 The single strand is barely visible by itself.
 We can see it mostly when sunshine reflects off it, it is that fine.
 However, repeated rounds of this single fiber, continually crossing itself, eventually wraps the caterpillar in a soft, tight, silk cocoon.

 So, too, a single fiber-strand of invisible light energy, continually wrapped around the human body, forms an egg-shaped body of light.
 This is created and performed at profoundly deep levels of the sub-conscious, bordering the super-conscious, and prior to any physical incarnation.
 Alchemists name this depth of consciousness regio lucis, the 'region of light.'
-Some may refer to it as the astral plane or level.
+Some may refer to it as the astral plane (level).
+Qabalah calls the region the World of Yetzirah.
 It is the region where spirits descending to matter are incorporated.
 This single strand of light fiber, criss-crossing itself repeatedly, forms hubs of light energy at the intersections.
 There are hundreds of these intersections.
-But there are seven major intersections through which human consciousness perceives the physical phenomenon of this world.
-The 'hub' intersections appear on the surface of the Glass Vessel as blurs of light with strands of radiation 'appearing' as spokes of a wheel.
+But there are seven major intersections through which human consciousness perceives the physical phenomenon of this world, and defines its personality vehicle.
+The 'hub' intersections appear on the surface of the Glass Vessel as blurs of light with strands of radiation that appear like spokes of a wheel.
 The Hindu sages, therefore, called them chakras which means 'wheels.'
 Native Meso-American shamans labeled these intersections 'assemblage points' in that a considerable amount of light power is concentrated or assembled about these intersections.
 Generic humanity is unaware of this phenomenon, but more are becoming aware.
 The raw light energy flowing through these 'wheels' in people not concerned with the alchemical process is considered 'base' by genuine alchemists, shamans, Qabalists, magicians and wizards.
-Meditation heals and hones the light energy flowing through them from the sub-conscious, involution qualities, to super-conscious, evolution qualities.
+Consistent meditation eventually heals and hones the light energy flowing through that aspect of the personality from the habitual subconscious involution qualities, to super-conscious, evolution qualities.

 And in these Mineral places, you will find a continual heat.
 For this cause we are of right to note that the external mineral mountain is everywhere shut up within itself, and stony, for if this heat should escape, there should never be engendered any metal.
 Therefore, if we intend to imitate Nature, we must have such a furnace like unto the Mountains, not in greatness, but in continual heat, so that the fire put in, when it ascends, may find no vent, but that the heat may beat upon the vessel being close shut, containing in it the matter of the Stone.
 This vessel must be round and with a small neck and must be made of glass or some earth, representing the nature or close knitting together of glass; the mouth whereof must be signed or sealed with a covering of the same matter, or with lute.
 And as in the mines, the heat does not immediately touch the matter of SULPHUR and ARGENT-VIVE, because the earth of the mountain comes everywhere between.
 So this fire must not immediately touch the vessel, containing the matter of the foresaid things in it, but it must be put into another vessel, shut close in the like manner, so the temperate heat may touch the matter above and beneath, indeed wherever it may be, more aptly and fitly.
 Whereupon Aristotle says, in the light of lights, that Mercury is to be concocted in a three-fold vessel and that the vessel must be of most hard Glass, or (which is better) of earth possessing the nature of Glass.